JuanuMusic/humanitweet/README.md

 ## How it works?
 The Humanitweet is an ERC721.
 Everytime an address tries to create a new Humanitweet, the contract validates that the creator address is registered on the [Proof of Humanity registry](https://www.proofofhumanity.id/).

-If the addres is an actual Human, a new NFT with symbol "HTWT" is minted and sent to the Human that created it, and a JSON file is generated with the tweet and the author, and uploaded to a decentralized storage system.
+If the address is an actual Human, a new NFT with symbol "HTWT" is minted and sent to the Human that created it, and a JSON file is generated with the tweet and the author, and uploaded to a decentralized storage system.

 ### Storage system
 The storage system is still to be defined.
 A potential candidate for this could be [ARweave](https://www.arweave.org/) since it has the potential to store data for a long time (200 years) as opposed to [FileCoin](https://filecoin.io/) which requires monthly payments. **Other solutions suggestions are welcomed !🙌**